 These days, things are so convenient that we've started to take many things in life for granted.
 Things such as light, running water, and the ability to leave your home and get what you want from any local store are things everyone assumes will always be available.

 However, heavy snowfall can make plenty of these normally very accessible things like electricity and roads almost inaccessible briefly.
 While local power companies and municipalities do their best to fix these problems, it's on you to hold out until these problems are addressed.
-A winter storm emergency kit, also known as an emergency preparedness or emergency supply kit, will help you get through a tough couple of days if needed.
+A winter storm emergency kit, also known as an emergency preparedness or emergency supply kit, has similar items to a winter emergency car kit, and will help you get through a tough couple of days if needed.

 Some might see this as an obvious thing you should always have when preparing for cold weather.
 However, it's common for people to get so caught up in deeper details that they sometimes forget about the basics, like warm clothes and emergency blankets.
 If your furnace breaks down or the power goes out, you will be cold for a little while.